EnrikoChavez/basic_ledger/README.md

 Requirements to test:

 - node -v -> 16 (14 and 12 may work, not very sure)
+- download node version 16 here https://nodejs.org/en/download/

-- npm -v -> 8.5.0 (other versions may work, but not very certain)
+- npm -v -> 8 (other versions may work, but not very certain)
-- npx -v -> 8.5.0 (other versions may work, but not very certain)
+- npx -v -> 8 (other versions may work, but not very certain)

+- clone bundle

 - hardhat (run "npm install --save-dev hardhat")
-- openzeppelin (npm install --save-dev @openzeppelin/contracts)
+- (if not installed) openzeppelin (npm install --save-dev @openzeppelin/contracts)

 To test:
 - run "npx hardhat test"